 Knives are the most commonly used tools in the kitchen.
 Therefore, its cleaning is similarly essential.
 But remember that ceramic knives should not be cleaned like stainless steel ones.
-And even carbon based knives should be treated differently.
+And even carbon-based knives should be treated differently.

 It can be easy if you run water over the sharp blades of your chef knives right after using them or rinse them straight away.
 Otherwise, detailed steps are given below for more information.

 - The Grips should be handled carefully to avoid any hurt from the sharp ends of the blade side.
 The way you are going to hold the grips is what matters while cleaning a knife.
-Ideally hold the grip with your thumb and index finger.
+Ideally, hold the grip with your thumb and index finger.

 Rinse off the knife under running water after scrubbing it with soap.

 Oiling is the final touch to the cleanliness and maintenance of your kitchen knife made of carbon steel.
 This isn’t a regular practice but oiling your knives weekly can increase the longevity and durability of the knife.
-That’s why oil your carbon steel blades with mineral oil to avoid corrosion after wiping it.
+That’s why oil your carbon steel blades with mineral oil to avoid corrosion after wiping them.

 Soaking in lukewarm water is an exceptional step only if the knife’s blade is stained with some stubborn grime or leftover dried food.

 Bonus Tips and Tricks to clean kitchen knives!